Damage Control Laparotomy (Trauma)

 Re-look laparotomy (pack removal and definitive repair)

-Modifier -78.
-Document pack count (match placed count), bowel viability assessment, anastomosis creation, and definitive closure.
-If fascia cannot close, planned ventral hernia with biological mesh bridge.
+Modifier -58 (staged, planned procedure — not -78, which is for unplanned complications).
+Document pack count removed (must match placed count), bowel viability assessment, anastomosis creation, and definitive closure.
+If fascia cannot be closed primarily, progressive fascial closure with mesh-mediated traction (Wittmann patch, ABRA system) is preferred over biological mesh bridging.

 Open abdomen management